-Er, sort of.
-Thomas Ingenlath, CEO of Polestar, says that three years ago, it started out as a Volvo S90 Coupe.
-‘As it evolved, we knew we had something special,’ he says.
+In October this year, Geely announced Volvo-offshoot Polestar was to become an entirely separate EV company, with the Polestar 1 being the first car.
+The project started three years ago with plans to develop a Volvo S90 Coupe.
+‘As it evolved, we knew we had something special,’ says Ingenlath.
 ‘When we started testing it on Swedish roads, it became our first Polestar.’

 The Polestar 1 is based upon Volvo’s Scalable Platform Architecture, which you’ll find under the S90/V90 and well as the XC60 and XC90.
 It’s shorter, lighter, and thanks to extensive use of carbonfibre in its underpinnings, it’s stiffer.
 That shortened chassis is 230kg lighter than the one it’s based on, and around half of the new model is unique to the 1.